 doesn't support a header with multiple values.A full example is available at https://github.com/cettia/asity/tree/master/example-atmosphere2.

 A web fragment is not just limited to echo.
 Check out an interview with the creator of Asity to learn more about use cases for Asity.
-You can build a framework built on top of HTTP and WebSocket, a server-side Java implementation, a middleware layer for Java, etc. The followings are some of the projects to demonstrate the real world use case of Asity.
+You can build a framework built on top of HTTP and WebSocket, a pure server-side Java implementation, a middleware layer for Java, etc. The followings are some of the projects to demonstrate the real world use case of Asity.

+What if a myriad of web fragments compose Asity’s ecosystem, and accordingly the future of Java web development?
 Asity is an open source project licensed under Apache License 2.0 and driven by the community, for the community.
 If you are interested and would like to be more involved, feel free to join the community and share your feedback.